Skip to main content

 • Vandalism e.g. theft, graffiti

-Saluting Their Service Commemorative Grants are also available through the Australian Department of Veterans' Affairs (DVA), to fund war memorial projects.
+Saluting Their Service Commemorative Grants are also available through the Australian Government's Department of Veterans' Affairs (DVA), to fund war memorial projects.

 Funding to care for memorials may also be available through the relevant local council or the NSW Office of Environment and Heritage.